- Home

 Wowos Political Science Club (WPSC)

-Wowos Political Science Club (WPSC) is a cohort that will keep you posted on any political matter.
-The members in this cohort argue and write their own perspectives and well-thought-out analyses on any political theme.
+The Wowos Political Science Club (WPSC) is a cohort that will keep you informed about any political matters.
+The members in this cohort argue and write their perspectives and well-reasoned analyses on various political themes.
 WPSC keeps members well-informed through dialogue.

-In the Wowos Political Science Club, we remember uMama Winnie Madikizela-Mandela, who fought apartheid and struggled under its difficult, persistent circumstances.
-Today, Winnie has multiplied and is correcting, post her death, the history that was written for her and against her.
+In the Wowos Political Science Club, we remember uMama Winnie Madikizela-Mandela, who fought against apartheid and struggled under its difficult and persistent circumstances.
+Today, Winnie has multiplied and is correcting, posthumously, the history that was written about her and against her.
 Today, many now know what really took place.

 18 May 2025